 During harvesting, plants should be handled carefully using clean instruments for cutting to avoid damage to the roots and minimize the risk of disease.
 For the best flavor and texture, harvest leafy greens and herbs in the morning when the water content is highest.
 For fruiting crops, wait until they are fully ripe since they do not continue to ripen once picked.

-Troubleshooting Common Hydroponic Challenges
+Troubleshooting Common Hydroponics Gardening Challenges

 Despite its numerous benefits, hydroponics is not devoid of challenges.
 Like any form of cultivation, hydroponic systems may encounter diseases such as powdery mildew, downy mildew, and root rots, which can significantly affect plant health.
 Additionally, hydroponic gardeners need to address issues such as pests by employing strategies to manage common pests like thrips, mites, aphids, and whiteflies.